swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 <a name="authentication-for-signature"></a>
 ## 7. Authentication for Signature

-“DSS Extension for Federated Central Signing Services”, \[[EidDSS](#eiddss)\], defines an extension to the OASIS DSS protocol for providing centralized Signature Services within the Swedish eID Framework.
+“DSS Extension for Federated Central Signing Services”, \[[SC.DSS.Ext](#sc-dss-ext)\], defines an extension to the OASIS DSS protocol for providing centralized Signature Services within the Sweden Connect Framework.
 This specification defines the communication between a *Signature Requestor*<sup>*</sup> and a Signature Service, but does not cover SAML specific requirements regarding the user authentication phase that is part of the signature